-BA and MA students who are in the final semester of their degree studies, and do not need to be enrolled full-time to fulfill graduation requirements, may petition to be considered for the IBEF.
+BA, MA and M.Div. students who are in the final semester of their degree studies, and do not need to be enrolled full-time to fulfill graduation requirements, may petition to be considered for the IBEF.
 This petition must be in writing and can only be made once for that final semester.
 Subsequent petitions will not be considered.

 - Ph.D.
 Students

 Ph.D. students who are not enrolled full-time may petition in writing to be considered for IBEF under the following circumstances:

 - The student is in the final semester of their required course work and does not need to be enrolled full-time to complete the course requirements.